Fumadocs

 };

-The default middleware is optional, you can instead use your own middleware or the one provided by i18n libraries.
+The default middleware is optional, you can also use your own middleware or the one provided by i18n libraries.

 Routing

-Provide UI translations and other config to <RootProvider />.
-Note that only English translations are provided by default.
+Provide UI translations and other config to <RootProvider />, the English translations are used when translations is not specified.

 app/[lang]/layout.tsx